Patient Registration Information

 DOH recommends that all potentially qualifying patients begin the discussion of whether or not medical marijuana is the right treatment option for their condition with the physician that is currently treating them for that condition.
 All certifying physicians must have a valid Hawaii Medical License number and a valid Hawaii Controlled Substance License number.

-NEW – PATIENT REGISTRATION PROCESS:
+PATIENT REGISTRATION AND RENEWAL PROCESS:

 Effective January 1, 2016

 - Schedule a follow-up appointment with your physician to be certified or re-certified (i.e. annual renewals)

 - Go to https://login.ehawaii.gov and create a “free” secure account.
 Be sure to remember your username and password so you can check on the status of your application!
 Please, please, please, use a valid email address, mailing address, and phone number …….

 - Then go to https://medmj.ehawaii.gov and login (click here for an Instructions OVERVIEW video of the application process).

 - Fill out the online application and upload any required documents (i.e. clear copy of your valid ID).
 Click here for DETAILED INSTRUCTIONS on how to complete the online application.
 Click here for some helpful tips on submitting a complete application.